Gain Muscle with Werewolf Training

 Use these spreadsheets to track your progress.
 Either keep track of your numbers on the computer or take the print-outs to the gym with you.
 A clipboard works great to hold your workout logs if you decide to print them out.
 I recommend using a pen to record your numbers, as the pencil fades over time.

 Click the link below to print or download the newest updated training logs with updated exercises and rep requirements, added optional cardio sessions, and neural adaptation training integration:

 Click the link below to download the spreadsheet for the old Werewolf Muscle Training 1.0, 21-day routine:

 Click here to download the spreadsheet for the old Werewolf Muscle Training 1.0, 18-day routine:

 Consistency is key.
 You must be consistent and disciplined in your training.
 Taylor Lautner had a multi-million dollar movie franchise contract on the line.
 You need to train like your future is on the line too, if you want to make the most of your workouts.

-Apparently a guy named Chris used this routine with a low calorie diet to lose 50 lbs in 6 months and gained some muscle along the way.
+Apparently, a guy named Chris used this routine with a low-calorie diet to lose 50 lbs in 6 months and gain some muscle along the way.
 I’m trying to get him to write about his experience, but not sure if he will.
 It doesn’t mention Project Swole at all, but here are his results: Chris on Facebook.